thekeybox/keybox/README.md

 ## Strong focus on usability

-The Keybox API and SDK offer enterprises a seamless experience in managing their data at rest or in transit, within their existing data infrastructure
+The Keybox API and SDK offer enterprises a seamless experience in managing their data at rest or in transit, within their existing data infrastructure.